tursodatabase/libsql/doc/tcl_extension_intro.md

 from the familiar execution environment describe above.
 How to get into this alternative execution environment is described later.

-In this alernative execution environment, these critical differences exist:
+In this alternative execution environment, these critical differences exist:

 * An expanded set of command words is available and readily expanded further.